alifatastudio/alifatav/README.md

  -->

 # Hi there 👋, my name is Fikri Ali Fata 😊
-### I am Undergraduate Student 👨🏻‍🎓 Programmer 🧑🏻‍💻 and Trader 🙇🏻‍♂️

-I love...
-- Chocolate 🍫
-- My Laptop 💻
-- My Smartphone 📱

-dislike...
-- Silly Talks (debate, etc) 🤐
-- Parasitisme 🦠

-others...
-- Man UTD fans 🤡

-I have a dream to own various properties 🏢 and travel all over the world 🌏

-I will do my best in every job ⚡

-That's all 👀

 ## Skills and Experience 💪🏻
 * 📱 Flutter